ygemici/osz/docs/fs.md

 File ID
 -------

 The file id (fid in short) is a scalar logical sector number up to 2^128.
 It's only valid if the pointed sector holds an inode structure.
 In other words, the data must start with the bytes "FSIN".

 Inode
 -----

 The most important structure of FS/Z. It describes portion of the disk as files, directory entries etc. It's the first 1024 bytes of a sector.
 It can contain several versions thus allowing not only easy snapshot recovery, but per file recovery as well.

-FS/Z also stores meta information (like mime type and checksum) on the contents, and supports meta labels.
+FS/Z also stores meta information (like mime type and checksum) on the contents, and supports meta labels in inodes.

 Contents have their own address space (other than fids).
 To support that, FS/Z has two different fid translation mechanisms.
 The first one is similar to memory mapping, and the other stores variable sized areas, so called extents.